veraison/services/scheme/README.md

 - `parsec-cca` : Parsec CCA based hardware-backed attestation, details [here](https://github.com/CCC-Attestation/attested-tls-poc/blob/main/doc/parsec-evidence-cca.md)

+## Implementing Attestation Scheme Support

 > [!NOTE]
-> When adding (or removing) a scheme, please update `../builtin/scheme.gen.go`
-> to include the appropriate entries.
-This can be done automatically using
-> `../scripts/gen-schemes` script (see `../buildin/Makefile`) or by manually
-> editing the file.
-The script takes a long time to execute, so unless multiple
-> schemes are being added/moved/deleted, manual editing may be easier.

-## Implementing Attestation Scheme Support

-> **Note**: If you already have attestation scheme plugins implemented for an
+> If you already have attestation scheme plugins implemented for an
 > earlier version of Veraison, please see the [migration guide](MIGRATING.md)
 > for how to convert them to the new framework.